• 0161 696 6187

 Stephensons Solicitors LLP Banner Image

-Solicitors for buying a house
+First-time buyer conveyancing - solicitors for buying a house

-Buying a new home can be a daunting thought for many buyers, whether it is your first time buying a house or not, as there are numerous steps and legal procedures involved which many are unaware of.
+Buying a new home can be a daunting thought for many buyers, whether it is your first-time buying a house or not, as there are numerous steps and legal procedures involved which many are unaware of.
 Here at Stephensons, our specialist conveyancing solicitors have a vast amount of experience in property purchase and will guide all kinds of buyers through the entire process in a timely and affordable manner.
 We are also experienced help to buy solicitors if you are purchasing your first property and want to do this through this scheme.

 We are happy to go at your preferred pace, ensuring that you understand and approve everything throughout the process of buying your home.
 Simply call 0161 696 6187 for a free, no obligation initial chat with one of our legal advisors, or to receive a quote.

-We are proud to offer first time buyers a 10% discount off our solicitors’ fees.
+We are proud to offer first-time buyers a 10% discount off our solicitors’ fees.

-Excellent4.6 score on Trustpilot
+Excellent4.7 score on Trustpilot

-Rated 4.6 / 5 Based on 1978 reviews
+Rated 4.7 / 5 Based on 2108 reviews

 Read all reviews